BackupTheBerlios/sleep-svn/sleep/readme.txt

 console.txt
    A quick reference on the sleep console.
 The sleep console is a simple console for interacting with the sleep library.
-I use it mostly for debugging purposes.
-In the future the console is a very likely area for expansion and enhancement.

 parser.htm
    A little overview on how the sleep parser works for the curious.